luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ⤴️ [_back to workshop material_](#workshop-material)

 ### Performance considerations
-Performance evaluation is a complex topic as different metrics would lead to different conclusions.
-Ultimately, efficient algorithms should minimise the time to solution.
+Efficient algorithms should minimise the time to solution.
 For iterative algorithms this means:
-1) Ensure fast iterations, maximise the memory bandwidth usage (minimise the time per iteration).
+1. Ensure fast iterations
-2) Keep the iteration count as low as possible and, in particular, that iteration count scales aroung _O(n)_ with the numerical resolution _n_.
+2. Keep the iteration count as low as possible

+We just achieved (2.) with the implicit damped approach.
+Let's fix (1.).

 Many-core processors as GPUs are throughput-oriented systems that use their massive parallelism to hide latency.
 On the scientific application side, most algorithms require only a few operations or flops compared to the amount of numbers or bytes accessed from main memory, and thus are significantly memory bound; the Flop/s metric is no longer the most adequate for reporting performance.
 This status motivated the development of a memory throughput-based performance evaluation metric, `T_eff`, to evaluate the performance of iterative stencil-based solvers \[[1][JuliaCon20a]\].